TNelsQn/-Resolution-Theorem-Prover-for-Propositional-Logic-in-Prolog/README.md

 8. (neg x revimp neg y) and ((z notrevimp u) or (u uparrow neg v))
 9. ((x or y) imp (neg y notrevimp z)) or (neg neg (z equiv x) notrevimp y)
 10. (neg (z notrevimp y) revimp x) imp ((x or w) imp ((y imp z) or w))

-#### Efficiency Considerations

-You can enhance the efficiency of the program by incorporating strategies to eliminate duplicate variables and clauses early in the resolution process.

-Please ensure that you have a Prolog interpreter/environment set up to execute the program.
-Modify and expand the program as needed to accommodate additional operators or proof methods.